Tommycik/Progetto_PP_TC_Blob/README.md

 2. Select the compiler and CUDA toolkit used by the project.
 3. Use the Release configuration.
 4. Wait for CMake to configure SFML, OpenMP and CUDA.
-5. Select and run the `BlobDetection` target.
+5. Select and run the target.

 No command-line arguments are required.
 The application displays: